 Aortic Aneurysm Repair

-Often abdominal aortic aneurysms are found before symptoms, such as back pain or constant pain in the abdomen, progress.
+Abdominal aortic aneurysms are often found before symptoms, such as back or abdominal pain, occur.
 Some abdominal aortic aneurysms will never cause a problem.
 A ruptured aneurysm, however, may cause life-threatening bleeding.
-As a result, accurate screening, diagnosis, and treatment of abdominal aortic aneurysms is critical.
+As a result, accurate screening, diagnosis and treatment of abdominal aortic aneurysms is critical.

 - High blood pressure

 - High cholesterol

 Many abdominal aortic aneurysms are discovered by a physician during a routine physical examination.
 Once your physician suspects an aneurysm, the following tests may be used to assess the size and location of the aneurysm: